On this page:

 - Completion of 90 credits minimum (i.e. junior standing) by the start of the program in spring quarter (sophomores may apply for their junior year; juniors apply for their senior year)

 - One additional 5-credit 400-level seminar chosen from the department list, minimum grade of 3.3.
-The 400-level seminar may be taken at any time but must be completed by spring 2018 (a seminar already completed or in progress may count toward this requirement).
+The 400-level seminar may be taken at any time but must be completed the end of the program (a seminar already completed or in progress may count toward this requirement).
 Counts toward major requirements.
+(For a list of past seminar courses, click here.)

-- Pol S 488, Honors Senior Thesis (5 credits), taken in winter 2018, minimum grade of 3.3.
+- Pol S 488, Honors Senior Thesis (5 credits), taken in winter, minimum grade of 3.3.
 Thesis credits do not count toward the major, but they do count as writing credit.

-- Optional - Pol S 489, Honors Senior Thesis (2-5 credits), taken in spring 2018.
+- Optional - Pol S 489, Honors Senior Thesis (2-5 credits), taken in spring after completion of Pol S 488.
 Students may enroll in Pol S 489 if they and their thesis adviser feel that more work is necessary to complete the honor thesis.
 Registration in Pol S 489 is optional and not required for the program.

-- Additional group meetings in winter quarters may require enrollment in Pol S 499.
+- Additional group meetings in winter quarter when students are taking Pol S 488.
+May require enrollment in Pol S 499.

 Students write an honors thesis under the supervision of a faculty member in Political Science or an approved faculty member from another program plus a second reader.
 In winter quarter they register for Pol S 488, Honors Senior Thesis (5 credits), and must earn a grade of at least 3.3.
 If, after consulting with their thesis adviser, students need more time to complete the thesis, they may opt to enroll in Pol S 489 (2-5 credits) in spring quarter.
 While these courses do not count towards the political science major, they do count for writing credit.
 The thesis is completed after an oral defense and a bound copy is submitted to the department.